turing85/untitled-rpg-webapp/doc/datamodel/README.md

 constraint to be unique, the corresponding constraint would be called:

     my_table_unique_attribute_one_attribute_two
-Colums holding foreign key constraints should always define indexes on the foreign key columns.
+When a column has a foreign key constraint, it should be indexed.
+Likewise, when a column holds a global identifier attribute, it should be indexed.

 #### General constraints

 If not otherwise noted, all `String`s are limited to 255 characters.
-This is enforced database-wise.
+This is enforced by the database.

-Exact points in time are always stored in UTC time format and without timezone information (thus UTC is always assumed).
+Exact points in time are always stored in UTC and without timezone information (thus UTC is always assumed when retrieved).

 #### Documentation Resources

 The data model is shown in the [UML diagram][uml].
 The corresponding database schema is shown in the [ERD diagram][erd].

-#### Base data model
+#### General Persistence data model

-Every entity should have an attribute `id` that is a version 4 random `UUID`.
+Every persisted object should have an attribute `id` that is a version 4 random `UUID`.
 Once  assigned, the `id` is immutable.
 The `id` is for service-internal use only and should not be exposed to external actors.
 Other unique identifiers, like names, should be exposed to external actors.

----
-Open question:

-Is a microservice in the same subsystem an "*external service*" or does it "*know*" of the `id`s of not-owned entities?
----
+The `id` attribute does not cross the boundary into the business- or entity layer.

-#### Base for all entities
+##### Base for all entities

-To avoid boilerplate code, we want to use the class `BaseEntity` as base for all entities (including aggregates).
-This entity has two fields:
-- `id` of type `UUID`, and
+To avoid boilerplate code, we want to use an abstract class `PersistenceEntity` as base for all persistence entities.
+This entity has only one field `id` of type `UUID`.
-- `created` of type `Instant`.

-The time in `created` is always stored as timestamp without timezone, and UTC timezone is assumed.
+##### Persistence classes

+Persistence classes are, by large, a copy of their domain classes, enhanced with JPA-specific annotations for database mapping.

 #### User data model

-The information stored for a person using the application ( a *user*) is split into two classes:
+The information stored for a person using the application ( a *user*) is stored in a single class `User`.

-- A `User` class, that stores all required information, as well as a reference to
-- a `UserProfile` class, holding optional value of a `User`.

-Since `UserProfile` is a value object and has a 1:1 relationship to `User`, the attributes of `UserProfile` will be embedded into the corresponding `user`-table.
+Furthermore, the class `Language` belongs to the user data model.
+We follow the rationale that we want to provide languages that are used by the users.
+Thus, the users are the driving force of adding new languages to the application.

+##### `Language` class

+This class represents languages.
+It is a a value object and only used in the context of other entities.
+It has a two fields
+- `name` holding the name of the language as `String`, and
+- `code` holding the [ISO 639-1 language code][iso639-1] (two letters, `[a-z]{2}`), as `String`.

+Since `Language`s are value object, they should always be embedded into other entities, and never referenced only by their `name` or `code` when passed over the boundary.

+The primary method for fetching adn storing a `language` outside the user data model should be its `code`.

 ##### `User` class

----
-Quick overview:<br>
-[Isolated UML][userUml]<br>
-[Isolated ERD][userErd]<br>
----

-A `User` is an entity and an aggregate object, holding the `id`s of other entities a `User` possesses or takes part in(for example `Character`s or `Game`s).
+A `User` is an aggregate object, holding the `id`s of other entities a `User` possesses or takes part in(for example `Character`s or `Game`s).

 To external actors, a `User` is identified by her or his unique `name`.
 Once set, the `name` cannot be changed.
 The `name` is a `String` and is constrained by the regular expression `[0-9a-zA-Z\-]+`.
 Furthermore, each `User` has a unique `email`, also represented by a `String`.

-The attributes discussed above are the only required attributes for a `User`.
-For login purposes, a `User` can use either her or his `name` or her or his `email`.

-##### UserProfile class

-The `UserProfile` holds mutable and optional attributes associated with a `User`.
-There is a 1:1 relation between `User`s and their `UserProfile`s.
-Furthermore, `UserProfile`s are value objects.

-Fields included in the `UserProfile` are:
+Furthermore, the application sets a field`created` of type `Instant` as the point in time when the user was created.

+Mutable fields of a `User` are:
 - `displayName`: A `string` used in all social interaction that is not constrained.
 If not set, the application will use the `name` as implicit `displayName`.
 - `firstName`, `lastName`: the first and last name of a user, as `String`.
+- `preferredLanguage`: a reference on `Language`, see below. `User` has an each-to-one relationship to `Language`.
+If not set explicitly, it will be set to english.
 - `birthday`: the birthday of a user, represented as `LocalDate`.
 - `bio`: A free-text biography the user can fill out, stored as `String`.
 - `hoursPlayed`: An application-managed property, counting the hours a user has played in the application.
 Stored as `int`.
 - `avatar`: an avatar image.
 Type is to be discussed.

+By external resources, a `User` should be referenced by her or his `name`.

 ---
 Open questions:
-- Do we want the `UserProfile`-class?
-It leads to problems with Lombok and mapstuct if we want to flatten the object structure in the boundary.
-Nothing impossible, but annyoing since the mapping of each property in `UserProfile` must be explicitly mapped to a target property in the boundary- builer.
-  - Pro:
-    Nicer (and possibly semnantically sounder) definition of `User`.
-  - Con:
-    Problem(s) with Lombok and mapstruct.
 - What type do we want to use for the `avatar`?
 - Do we want to store the avatars in the database?
   - Pros:
     - If we store the images in the database, we do not need additional (shared) storage.
     - A backup of the database is sufficient for disaster recovery.
-    - We do not need aditional logic for mapping avatar-references in the database to files in the file system.
+    - We do not need additional logic for mapping avatar-references in the database to files in the file system.
-  - Cons:<br>
+  - Cons:
-    Blobs in database =/
+    - Blobs in database =/
+---

 [dddBlocks]: https://en.wikipedia.org/wiki/Domain-driven_design#Building_blocks
 [uuid]: https://en.wikipedia.org/wiki/Universally_unique_identifier